texfaq/texfaq.github.io/FAQ-usebibtex.md

 file)&nbsp;&mdash; see [''creating a BibTeX file''](./FAQ-buildbib.html).

-Second: you must write your LaTeX document to include a declaration of the 'style' of bibliography, citations, and a reference to the bibliography file mentioned above.
+Second: you must write your LaTeX document to include a declaration of the ''style'' of bibliography, citations, and a reference to the bibliography file mentioned above.
 So we may have a LaTeX file containing:
 ```latex